The 29-Inch f/4.5 Don Brooks Telescope Which Is One Of The Largest Privately Owned Telescopes In The Region

 I’ve been friends with both Don and Steve for more than 30 years.

-The Don Brooks telescope:
+The telescope:

-Don built everything (other than the mirror and the focuser) which was an extraordinary feat.
+Don built everything (other than the mirror and the focuser) which was an extraordinary task.
 A mirror this size has incredible weight and the mirror cell must be built strong enough to properly hold and secure without causing stress to the mirror.
 Building only the mirror cell is an engineering feat in itself.

 I can’t properly convey just how difficult building a telescope this size would be, and the mechanical skills required.